AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

 ## Defintions

-* The definition of "Beneficiary" are non-profit human health companies or organizations.
+* The definition of "Beneficiary" are non-profit human health company or organization.
+The company or the organization must be involved in either human physical health, human mental health or both.

 * The definition of "Third Party" are any individual, company or organization who are not the Creator.